thecppzoo/zoo/presentations/C++-online-2025-external-polymorphism-and-type-erasure.md

 `zoo::AnyContainer` relies on Alexandrescu's "Policy" pattern to indicate the configuration of the local buffer, in terms of size and alignment.
 If the type "fits" within the local buffer, it will be stored locally.
 This is mislabelled in the discussion of Type Erasure by the community as "Small Buffer Optimization", SBO.
 I think this is an essential ownership consideration (local buffer versus heap allocation).
 If the type does not fit, then the object will be allocated on the heap.
 Also, to make the moving operations `noexcept` when the concrete type of object being managed is "may-throw" move, they are allocated on the heap, regardless of whether they otherwise fit in the local buffer--remember to make your move operations `noexcept`!

-The richess of considerations concerning ownership are not restricted merely to shaping the "local buffer", or even considerations about whether to completely disable heap allocations (making them compilation errors), these considerations are just the tipping point.
+The richess of considerations concerning ownership are not restricted merely to shaping the "local buffer", or even considerations about whether to completely disable heap allocations (making them compilation errors), these considerations are just the tipping point of a large set of choices.
 See for example Arthur O'Dwyer's article ["The space of design choices for `std::function`"](https://quuxplusone.github.io/blog/2019/03/27/design-space-for-std-function/)

 Even O'Dwyer's article merely hints at some ice in the distance, there's a mountain of ice:

 There are plenty more things to think about:  What about using memory pools for allocation? what if at the same time we get polymorphism we get more sophisticated semantics such as "copy on write"?
 It turns out all of this is possible!

-Also notice that any new powers with regards to Type Erasure in `zoo::AnyContainer` framework directly benefits `zoo::Function`, for no extra effort, for no performance loss!
+Also notice that any new powers with regards to Type Erasure in the  `zoo::AnyContainer` framework directly benefits `zoo::Function`, for no extra effort, for no performance loss!

 `zoo::Function` adds one function call signature.
 But this is not limitative, both `zoo::AnyContainer` and `zoo::Function` can be refined, infinitely, by a "policy" builder that takes something that provides type erasure in the style of `zoo::AnyContainer` and adds even more user specified polymorphic interfaces.
 To show you how this is done is outside of the scope of this document; but, in principle, this could be just one mechanism to give more call interfaces to the equivalent of `std::function`.
 There are others!